PFTL/website_articles/articles/02_HDF5_python.md

    print(data[:15])
 ```

-We open the file with a read attribute, `r` , and we recover the data by
-directly addressing the dataset called default.
-If you are opening a
-file and you are not sure which data sets are available, you can
+We open the file with a read attribute, ``r`` and we recover the data by directly addressing the dataset called default.
+If you are opening a file and you are not sure which data sets are available, you can retrieve them:
-retrieve them:

 ```python
 for key in f.keys():
    print(key)
 ```

-Once you have read the data set that you want, you can use it as you
-would use any numpy array.
-For example, you can check the maximum and
-minimum values in the array, or you can select the first 15 values of
-it.
-These simple examples, however, are hiding a lot of the things that
-happen under the hood and that need to be discussed in order to
-understand the full potential of HDF5.
+Once you have read the data set that you want, you can use it as you would use any numpy array.
+For example, you can check the maximum and minimum values in the array, or you can select the first 15 values of it.
+These simple examples, however, are hiding a lot of the things that happen under the hood and that need to be discussed in order to understand the full potential of HDF5.

 In the example above, you can use `data` as an array.
-You can, for
-example, address the third element by typing `data[2]`, or you could get
-a range of values with `data[1:3]`.
-Note that `data` is not an array but
+You can, for example, address the third element by typing `data[2]`, or you could get a range of values with `data[1:3]`.
+Note that `data` is not an array but a dataset.
-a dataset.
 You can see it by typing `print(type(data))`.
-Datasets work
-in a completely different way than arrays because their information is
-stored on the hard drive and they don't load it to RAM memory if we
-don't use them.
+Datasets work in a completely different way than arrays because their information is stored on the hard drive, and they don't load it to RAM memory if we don't use them.
 The following code, for example, will not work:

 ```python
 f = h5py.File('random.hdf5', 'r')